m6code/mtn_cisco_courses_notes/ndg_linux_essentials.md

   * **Tools**: A loose category of software that exists to make it easier to manage computer systems.
 Tools can help configure displays, provide a Linux shell that users type commands into, or even more sophisticated tools, called compilers, that convert source code to application programs that the computer can execute
 ### 3.2.2 - Server Applications
 #### 3.2.2.1 - Web Server (Apache, NGINX)
-.
 A web server hosts content for web pages, which are viewed by a web browser using the HyperText Transfer Protocol (HTTP) or its encrypted flavor, HTTPS.
 The web page itself can either be static or dynamic.

+#### 3.2.2.2 Private Cloud Servers (ownCloud, Nextcloud)
+#### 3.2.2.3 Database Servers
+#### 3.2.2.4 Email Servers
+* Mail Transfer Agent (MTA) - Sendmail and Postfix
+* Mail Delivery Agent (MDA) AKA Local Delivery Agent.
+* Post Office Protocol (POP) & Internet Message Access Protocol (IMAP)
+#### 3.2.2.5 File Sharing
+* **Samba** : Samba allows a Linux machine to look and behave like a Windows machine so that it can share files and participate in a Windows domain.
+* **Netatalk** : project lets a Linux machine perform as an Apple Macintosh file server.
+The native file sharing protocol for UNIX/Linux is called the Network File System (NFS).
+NFS is usually part of the kernel which means that a remote file system can be mounted (made accessible) just like a regular disk, making file access transparent to other applications.

+### 3.3.1 Shells
+The two main families are the Bourne shell and the C shell.
+The Bourne shell was named after its creator Stephen Bourne of Bell Labs.
+The C shell was so named because its syntax borrows heavily from the C language.
+As both these shells were invented in the 1970s, there are more modern versions, the Bourne Again Shell (Bash) and the tcsh (pronounced as tee-cee-shell).
+Bash is the default shell on most systems, though tcsh is also typically available.

+Programmers have taken favorite features from Bash and tcsh and made other shells, such as the Korn shell (ksh) and the Z shell (zsh).